 Sunnyvale - Successfully opposed package of gun control ordinances that would have placed draconian restrictions on licensed firearm dealers.
 The city prepared a detailed report on the subject, which concluded that firearm shops are not a danger to their surroundings.
-Also submitted letter opposing inclusion of an extensive gun control package as a ballot measure and coordinated efforts with local residents to oppose the measure after it qualified for the ballot.
-While it passed, litigation challenging its ban on possession of magazines holding more than ten rounds is imminent.
+Also submitted letter opposing inclusion of an extensive gun control package as a ballot measure and assisted with efforts of local residents to oppose the measure after it qualified for the ballot.
+Currently, there is litigation challenging its ban on possession of magazines holding more than ten rounds.

-Sutter County - Opposed the proposed expansion of a "no-discharge" ordinance affecting a popular hunting area via correspondence to the Board of Supervisors that resulted in the ordinance being more limited in scope than it was before the proposed expansion.
+Sutter County - Opposed the proposed expansion of a "no-discharge" ordinance and affecting a popular hunting area via correspondence to the Board of Supervisors that resulted in the ordinance being more limited in scope than it was before the proposed expansion.

 Twentynine Palms - Submitted letter opposing proposal to restrict target shooting on private land.
-The city followed the letters' suggestions and adopted San Bernardino County's less-restrictive regulations.
+The city followed our suggestions and adopted San Bernardino County's less-restrictive regulations.